 The flowers are green, but often tinged with purple, red or brown and, as the name suggests, look like small frogs when you get up close.
-The flowering spike only grows to between 4 and 20 cm tall and varies considerably in size, carrying between five and twenty-five individual flowers.
+The flowering spike only grows to between 4 and 20 cm tall and varies considerably in size, carrying between 5 and 25 individual flowers.
 The plant has three to five dark green leaves, those at the base of the plant blunt, but the ones higher up the stem narrow and pointed.

 Where it grows

 Frog orchids are locally frequent throughout Britain and Ireland.
-They are native to a range of limestone habitats such as calcareous grasslands, vegetated clints in limestone pavement, roadsides and quarries in limestone areas.
+They are native to a range of limestone habitats such as calcareous short grasslands, vegetated clints in limestone pavement, roadsides and quarries in limestone areas.